 The Company continued its sponsorship of research by a post-graduate student of Curtin University into alternative direct leaching technologies for smaller chromite rich PGM deposits.
-This research is due for completion in late 2018.
+This research has led the Company to study and review the viability of producing a high grade PGM concentrate with a chromite by-product stream.
+The results of a preliminary test-work program are expected to be available in the September 2018 quarter.